dallinja/aoc-ts-2023/README.md

 ## Usage

 ```
+npm start -- --day=DAY --part=PART
-npm start --day=DAY --part=PART
+npm start -- --day=DAY --part=PART --sample
 ```
 - Where `0<DAY<26` and `0<PART<3`
-- E.g: To run day 7, part 2 that would be `npm start --day=7 --part=2`
+- E.g: To run day 7, part 2 that would be `npm start -- --day=7 --part=2`
+- E.g: To run day 7, part 2 with inputSample.txt file, that would be `npm start -- --day=7 --part=2 --sample`

 ## Util